Accounts of kindness were likely to set off tears – a young soldier in agony with some nurse giving her own time and gentleness.

 On each return home I tried tentatively opening a conversation with Danny.

 But any indication of reluctance stopped me from persevering.

-Potential exposure lay undulating in that, as yet, unshaped space.
+Potential exposure lay in that, as yet, unshaped undulating space.

 Perhaps Danny knew something which had been obliterated in me.

 It was possible I behaved in a way that could not be faced.
-So I dared not push him into giving an account that might accuse me of cowardice or blame for his headaches and other injuries – safer to leave some questions unanswered.
+So I dared not push him into giving an account which might accuse me of cowardice or blame for his headaches and other injuries – safer to leave some questions unanswered.